 Research opportunities are abundant at Cleveland Clinic and are available in all areas of Anatomic and Clinical Pathology.
-In 2017-2018, 61 percent of residents had one or more national presentations (range 1-7) with 37 total presentations.
-In just the last academic year, there were 17 published manuscripts authored by 10 residents.
-Of the seven residents graduating in June 2018, 87 percent had at least one published manuscript (range 1-7) and all had at least one national presentation (range 1-18) during residency training.
-The program supports resident research by providing resources and travel for national presentations (for more information see Resident Resources).
+In 2019-2020, 15 residents (54%) made at least one national presentation (range 1-6), and 14 residents (15%) had at least one published manuscript (range 1-6).
+In just the last academic year, there were 35 published manuscripts authored by our residents.
+Of the eight residents graduating in June 2020, 75 percent had at least one published manuscript (range 1-24) and all had at least one national presentation (range 2-14) during residency training.
 Our program has consistently been one of the top three institutions to submit abstracts to the USCAP Annual Meeting each year.

 Rather than bench-type research, the majority of projects our residents undertake are more translational in nature – evaluating performance of a new assay, investigating reliability of a new morphologic observation or a diagnostic test in a specific disease.